 35 Giraffes bending over

-The coolest part about seeing all this wildlife was noticing the little nuances of how these animals live their lives.
+The coolest part about seeing all these African safari animals was noticing the little nuances of how they live their lives.
 For instance, I had never pondered how giraffes bend over.
 Turns out, they have to do the splits!
 I saw several giraffes bending over to drink at watering holes.
 This one mooned me as he licked the ground for minerals in Chobe.

 34 Wildebeest crossing the road